 PRIMARY KEY(p1, p2)

-In most queries, the instantaneous data of a single device is queried.
-Therefore, you can explicitly specify device_id as the partition key column.
+Most query scenarios involve querying the instantaneous data of a single device.
+For these scenarios, you can explicitly specify device_id as the partition key column for data partitioning.

 CREATE TABLE sensor (